robcthegeek/TomatoTimer/ReadMe.markdown

 **WARNING**: Currently, the code is pretty trashed as I am ripping it to pieces (and lost the "clean" build due to system crash and my lack of commitment to a backup procedure :).

+## Project Canned

+I have been really struggling to get some motivation behind this project.
+If I am unable to get some steam behind it, I don't think I could build a product worth using (I am a huge fan of [dogfooding](http://en.wikipedia.org/wiki/Eating_your_own_dog_food).

+Therefore, **I have decided to no longer try and maintain this project**.

+I will naturally leave the code up here on GitHub for as long as possible. **It may be removed at some point, so if you are interested in the project, then I would recommend forking it.

 ## Roadmap

 - Re-write the plugin model.